Said the Whale: History

+On Mar 9, 2016, the band announced longtime bassist, Nathan Shaw had left the group to focus on his own electronic music songwriting and production under the moniker "Ekali", following Canadian rapper Drake sampling one of Shaw's songs a year prior on his 2015 mixtape, If You're Reading This It's Too Late.

 On January 4, 2017, they announced their fifth album, As Long As Your Eyes Are Wide.
-At the same time, they announced the departure of Spencer Schoening, and will be performing as a trio from now on.
-The album was released March 31, 2017.
-The first single is "Step Into The Darkness."
+Alongside its release, they also announced that founding drummer, Spencer Schoening would be leaving the band and that the group would continue as a trio.
+The album was released March 31, 2017. preceded by the lead single, "Step Into The Darkness" released Jan 4, 2017.

 On March 5, 2017, they posted an Instagram video with an email address which fans could contact in order to listen to the whole album for free before its release.
 Fans could stream the whole album on a personalized, private SoundCloud account from the 10th until the 15th of March without leaking or sharing the link.
 From the 15th until the 26th of March, the fans could invite their friends to listen to the album in a "listening party" in order to promote it but still not sharing the link to the album, keeping it strictly limited to those who were sent the link.

 Said the Whale finished a Canada-wide tour from in the spring 2017.

 In September 2018, Said the Whale signed to Canadian indie label Arts & Crafts, and announced a new record to be released in early 2019.
 The band released a new single "UnAmerican" on October 12, 2018.
 They released their sixth studio album, Cascadia, on February 8, 2019.